 We as a business are constantly striving to do better, for our industry and our customers.
 We are in the process of sampling new V&W packaging which is sustainably sourced, produced and recyclable or biodegradable.
 We aim to implement use of this new packaging throughout the company by the end of 2021.

-In 2022, launch a V&W take-back program.
-Where customers can drop off old V&W garments at any V&W boutique and we will facilitate donating these garments on their behalf to organizations such as Fitted For Work and Hopeworks.
-This will help us to ensure that we make every effort to ensure no V&W garment ends up in landfill.
+In 2022, we aim to launch a V&W take-back program where customers can drop off old V&W garments at a V&W boutique and we will facilitate donating these garments on their behalf to organisations such as Fitted For Work, Thread Together and Hopeworks.
+This will help us to ensure that we make every effort that no V&W garment ends up in landfill.

 Our goals for the future are a work in progress and will continue to evolve with the assistance of our community, experts and industry leaders in sustainability.

 We value our communities ideas, knowledge and feedback.
 If you would like to get in touch with us, please email email@example.com